WWE News: Rob Gronkowski Called ‘A Hot Piece Of Garbage’ On ‘Raw’

-While former New England Patriots tight end Rob Gronkowski — often simply referred to as “Gronk” — may have called it quits with pro football, it seems some less than pleased fans aren’t too pleased about his decision.
+While former New England Patriots tight end Rob Gronkowski — often simply referred to as “Gronk” — may have called it quits with pro football, it seems some fans aren’t too pleased about his decision.
 As previously reported by The Inquisitr, on Sunday, March 24, Gronkowski announced that he was retiring from the National Football League, in a touching message posted to his Instagram account.

 It’s not entirely clear what Gronk is planning to do now that he’s no longer playing for the Patriots.
-Some have speculated that he may try to pivot towards a career in Hollywood — a move which has panned out for some ex-football players, including Terry Crews and Carl Weathers — while others think that Rob might try his hand at professional wrestling.
+Some have speculated that he may try to pivot toward a career in Hollywood — a move which has panned out for some ex-football players, including Terry Crews and Carl Weathers — while others think that Rob might try his hand at professional wrestling.

 While Gronk hasn’t confirmed his career plans one way or another, there may be some truth to a professional career in wrestling.
 As reported by The Boston Globe, Rob was the subject of conversation on the latest episode of Monday Night Raw, though not in the way you might think.